MingyangLou/Diabetic-Retinopathy-Detection-and-Diagnosis/README.md

 # Diabetic Retinopathy Diagnosis and Detection
-This project utilizes varaious Machine Learning models for Diabetic Retinopathy diagnosis and detection.
+This project utilizes varaious machine learning models for Diabetic Retinopathy diagnosis and detection.

 # Content
 1. Introduction